sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 | redact      |      |
 --------------|------
-description   | List of fields to redact when logging and sending keepalives type          | List default       | By default, Sensu redacts the following fields: `password`, `passwd`, `pass`, `api_key`, `api_token`, `access_key`, `secret_key`, `private_key`, `secret` example       | {{< highlight shell >}}# Command line example
+description   | List of fields to redact when displaying the entity _Note: Redacted secrets are sent via the websocket connection and are stored in etcd.
+They are not logged nor displayed via the Sensu API._ type          | List default       | By default, Sensu redacts the following fields: `password`, `passwd`, `pass`, `api_key`, `api_token`, `access_key`, `secret_key`, `private_key`, `secret` example       | {{< highlight shell >}}# Command line example